01 – Golda Meir wins Israeli election.

 24 – Former British Labour MP John Stonehouse is arrested in Melbourne, Australia after ‘disappearing’ in Miami.
 He is eventually deported to Britain where in August 1976 he is convicted and sentenced to seven years imprisonment on 18 counts of theft, fraud and deception.

-27 – 42 miners die after an explosion at a coal mine in Lieven, France.
+27 – 42 miners die after an explosion at a coal mine in Lieven in northern France.

 Also This Year . . .

 - The 1,815 ft tall CN Tower opens in Toronto, Canada

 - 10th Commonwealth Games held in Christchurch, New Zealand

 - 50-1 outsider ‘Snow Knight’ wins the Derby

 - Liverpool beat Newcastle United 3-0 to win the FA Cup Final

 - Eastern Suburbs defeat Canterbury Bankstown 19-4 in the Australian Rugby League Grand Final

 - Average 3 bedroom house in Australia costs $31,000 AUD